cladam/choreo/README.md

 ```
 # test_ls.chor
+feature: "List Files in Directory"
 actors: Terminal

+scenario "Listing files in the current directory" {

     test FilesListed "Verify that README.md is in the output" {
         # GIVEN: The context or precondition for the test.
         given:
             time >= 1s

         # WHEN: The single, specific action you are testing.
         when:
-        Terminal types "ls -l"
+            Terminal runs "ls -l"
-        Terminal presses "Enter"

         # THEN: The expected outcome that defines success.
         then:
-        Terminal output_contains "README.md"
+            Terminal output_contains "test_ls.chor" # This file should be listed
+            Terminal last_command exit_code_is 0
+    }
 }
 ```